macCesar/purgetss-docs/docs/Commands.md

 > purgetss cf -m -v=fa,mi,ms,f7
 ```

-Each library contains a CommonJS module exposing the UniCode strings for Font Awesome Icons, Material Icons and Framework7-Icons fonts.
+Each library contains a CommonJS module that exposes the Unicode strings for Font Awesome, Material Icons, Material Symbols, and Framework7-Icons fonts.

-All prefixes are stripped out from their class names and are camelCased, for example:
+All prefixes are stripped from their class names and are camel-cased.
+For example:

 - **Font Awesome**: `fa-flag` becomes `flag`
 - **Material Icons**: `mi-flag` becomes `flag`